 Conventional, FHA, VA, & RD: Judgements & Tax Liens need to be paid, sometimes they will allow proof of a payment plan that’s been paid on time for 6-12 months.
 There is no requirement for collections to be paid unless the findings state some need to be paid unless they are over $2,000 or overall amount is $2,000.
 Medical collections are mostly “OK”, but not if they are a large sum of money.
 Each situation must be evaluated individually.

 How to Prepare for a Mortgage

-Consulting with an Inlanta Mortgage Grand Rapids team member early in the process will help you save money and have a bullet-proof closing when the time comes.
+Consulting with an Guild Mortgage Inlanta Grand Rapids team member early in the process will help you save money and have a bullet-proof closing when the time comes.

 “We’d rather see someone the moment they have a notion to begin house hunting…not after they’ve made an offer.
 Our team members are trained to help clients strategically navigate their options, and planning ahead is usually more than worth it,” Arnold says.

 That can include savvy ways to leverage existing assets for down payment, and taking action to improve your score before applying.
 Here are the general tips: